 But who knows?

 Sometime in the 2020s, we could see it happen – especially given how fast medicine is progressing.
-Calorie restriction might be one way to break this barrier, but long before any of us practicing calorie restriction reaches such an old age, we’ll likely have true anti-aging which are more powerful anyway.
+Calorie restriction might be one way to break this barrier, but long before any of us practicing calorie restriction reaches such an old age, we’ll likely have true anti-aging therapies which are more powerful.

 I hope that Misao Okawa reaches her 117th birthday.
 Although she is not in the best of health and seems quite frail, she is doing well.
 She still has a good mind and doesn’t seem to be giving up just yet!

 If you want to emulate the Japanese diet, I recommend The Okinawa Program.
 The book is based on decades of research into the lives of elderly Okinawan’s.
-A fascinating read, and was actually my first real introduction to understanding the Japanese diet and way of life.
+A fascinating read and it was actually my first real introduction to understanding the Japanese diet and way of life.

 The researchers looked at the lives of these people over a 25 year period to find out what it was that made them live so long.
 Calorie restriction was only just a part of the reason for their incredible longevity.
 Okinawa is a place I would love to visit one day!